 Long-Term Global Economic Outlook: We expect real economic growth in developed economies to continue to moderate over the next decade, as it has for the last 30 years.
 This is due to the limited growth of the developed labor force, which is constrained by domestic demographics.
 An assumption of no significant offset from improved productivity growth is an additional constraint on growth.
 Inflation in Developed Markets is also anticipated to moderate over the next 10 years, relative to the elevated rates of inflation observed in 2021 and 2022.
-Nevertheless, inflation is expected to be somewhat higher than in the period following the Global Financial Crisis (GFC) of 2008 and prior to the COVID-induced recession of 2020.
-We expect long-run real economic growth and inflation in Emerging Markets to advance at higher rates of nominal economic output compared to Developed Markets.
-While our baseline long-term inflation expectations assume a reversion to longer-term trends, the nearer-term outlook for inflation is highly uncertain.
-The four-decade trend in falling US inflation has at least temporarily paused, with US inflation rising to 7.0% in 2021 and 6.5% in 2022.
-While an extreme scenario of extended 1970s-style, double-digit inflation appears unlikely, the potential for a sustained period of average inflation well above central bank targets, as it still stands today at 3.1%, is a non-trivial risk for investors.
-We cover these issues at length in two related white papers1.
+Nevertheless, inflation is expected to be somewhat higher than in the period following the Global Financial Crisis of 2008 and prior to the COVID-induced recession of 2020.
+We expect long-run real economic growth and inflation in Emerging Markets to advance at higher annualized rates than in Developed Markets.
+Younger populations and higher rates of return on capital in Emerging Markets are driving higher rates of nominal economic output compared to Developed Markets.

-Source: PGIM Quantitative Solutions as of 12/31/2023.
+Source: PGIM Quantitative Solutions as of 30-Sep-2024.
 Forecasts may not be achieved and are not a guarantee or reliable indicator of future results.

-Equities: Our 10-year annualized nominal forecast return for Global Equities is 7.1%, a decrease from our forecast of 7.8% for the fourth quarter of 2023.
-The forecast decrease is primarily attributable to less favorable valuations following an 11.1% advance in Global Equities in the fourth quarter of 2023.
-Our long-term return forecast for US Equities is somewhat lower, at 6.5%.
-Looking at the rest of the world, Developed Market Equities outside the US are forecast to return 8.3% and Emerging Market Equities are forecast to return 8.9% over the next 10 years.
+Equities: Our 10-year annualized nominal forecast return for Global Equities is 6.5%, a decrease from our forecast of 6.9% for the third quarter of 2024.
+The small forecast decrease is primarily attributable to less favorable valuations following a 6.7% advance in Global Equities in the third quarter of 2024.
+Our long-term return forecast for US Equities is somewhat lower, at 5.8%.
+Looking at the rest of the world, Developed Market Equities outside the US are forecast to return 7.7% and Emerging Market Equities are forecast to return 8.3% over the next 10 years.
 Cheaper valuations, as measured by historical valuation ratios, are driving stronger expected returns for non-US Developed Market Equities versus US Equities.
-While faster expected economic growth is a positive for Emerging Market Equities versus non-US Developed Market Equities, this effect is partially offset by relatively less attractive valuations and income growth.
+While faster expected economic growth is a positive for Emerging Market Equities versus non-US Developed Market Equities, this effect is partially offset by relatively less attractive income returns.